12. Percutaneous intervention for aortic valve stenosis

 Study

-international, multicentre, open-label, randomised controlled trial at 86
+international, multicentre, open-label, randomised controlled trial

 Population

-patients with severe tri-leaflet aortic valve stenosis, a low predicted risk of death (<3%) following surgical aortic valve replacement as assessed by a local multidisciplinary heart team, and anatomic suitability for both TAVI and surgery
+patients with severe tri-leaflet aortic valve stenosis, a low predicted risk of death (<3%) following surgical aortic valve replacement as assessed by a local multidisciplinary heart team, and anatomical suitability for both TAVI and surgery

 Endpoints